News

 Vietnamese Farmers: From Traditional to Professional & Smart | JVSF

-Vietnamese Farmers: From Traditional to Professional & Smart | JVSF Insights Vietnamese Farmers: From Traditional to Professional and Smart Perspectives from the scientific conference of the same name September 24, 2025, at the School of Public Policy and Rural Development On September 24, 2025, at the School of Public Policy
+Vietnamese Farmers: From Traditional to Professional and Smart Perspectives from the scientific conference of the same name September 24, 2025, at the School of Public Policy and Rural Development On September 24, 2025, at the School of Public Policy and Rural Development (Ho Chi Minh City), JVSF was honored to

 Phone